ThomasMBury/personal-website-hugo/content/home/talks.md

   columns: '2'
 ---

+<h2> TEDx conference </h2>

-I was invited to a TEDx conference at the University of Toronto, where I gave an accessible overview of tipping points and how mathematical concepts can help us understand and control them.
+I was invited to a TEDx conference at the University of Toronto, where I gave an accessible overview of tipping points and how mathematics can help us understand and detect them.

 {{< youtube pfm7OqBVA6I >}}

+<br><br><br>

+<h2> Three-minute thesis, University of Waterloo </h2>

+A short summary of my PhD research at the finals of the Three-Minute Thesis competition.

+{{< youtube UQ1nW9PNil8 >}}